ondecloud/pre-acrdw/README.md

 # Across Download

-`Across Download` is a new age download tool that aims for faster download speeds, more complete uninstall protocol support, and better performance
+`Across Download` is a new age download tool that aims for faster download speeds, more complete protocol support, and better performance

 # How to use